.jpeg)

 1. Parents and students must agree with our Statement of Faith.

-2. Parents and students must agree to and abide by our requirements and policies and procedures.
+2. Parents and students must agree to and abide by our requirements and policies and procedures, including our parent volunteer requirement.

 3. Parents and students must abide by our standards of behavior, dress code, and code of conduct.